advance100/doc_webpack/motivation.md

 Modules should be executed on the client, so they must be transferred from the server to the browser.

-There are two extremas how to transfer modules:
+There are two extremes on how to transfer modules:

 * 1 request per module (i. e. require.js)
 * all modules in one request (i. e. browserify and require.js when compiled)